Suspect faces first charges in attacks terrorizing women in Minneapolis

-Prosecutors have filed the first criminal charges against a man suspected of sexually assaulting multiple women in Minneapolis and near the University of Minnesota over eight years.
+Prosecutors have filed the first criminal charges against a man suspected of sexually assaulting multiple women in Minneapolis over eight years.

-Jory D. Wiebrand, 34, of Ham Lake, was charged Monday in Hennepin County District Court in two home invasions in the Marcy Holmes neighborhood of southeast Minneapolis where he allegedly sexually assaulted women.
+Jory D. Wiebrand, 34, of Ham Lake, was charged Monday in Hennepin County District Court in two home invasions in the Marcy Holmes neighborhood in Minneapolis, allegedly sexually assaulting the women living there.

-Charges in additional cases are expected in coming days.
-Minneapolis police won’t say how many attacks Wiebrand will be charged in, only saying he’s linked to “multiple” cases.
+More charges are expected in coming days.
+Wiebrand is a suspect in a total of 10 sexual assaults, assaults and break-ins in the Marcy Holmes neighborhood and in Anoka County, the Hennepin County Attorney’s Office said Monday.

-In a statement, Hennepin County Attorney Mike Freeman commended multiple agencies involved for “excellent police work” He is suspected he is a suspect in nine other sexual assaults, assaults and burglaries in the same neighborhood and in Anoka County from 2013 to 2020.
+In a statement, Hennepin County Attorney Mike Freeman commended multiple agencies involved for “excellent police work.”

 “Until last week, Mr. Wiebrand’s DNA was not on file with any police agency, so developing a fingerprint and getting a match from an earlier, unrelated arrest allowed police to identify him as a suspect and seek a search warrant to obtain his DNA,” Freeman said in the statement.
 “While we need to prove his guilt in court, if we are successful, we will seek an enhanced sentence so he will be unable to terrorize women for a long time.”

-Wiebrand has been charged with first-degree burglary and criminal predatory conduct in a break-in on June 2 last year; and first-degree criminal sexual assault and first-degree burglary in an incident on Aug.
-7 last year.
+Wiebrand was charged with first-degree burglary and criminal predatory conduct in a burglary on June 2 last year; and first-degree criminal sexual assault and first-degree burglary with assault in another break-in two months later on Aug.
+7.

 No date for a court appearance has been set.

+In August, Wiebrand allegedly crawled into another home through a window one and one-half blocks away from the other one, grabbing a woman after she got out of the shower in the early morning.
+He allegedly assaulted her on her bed, telling her “I’m your worst nightmare.”

+He sprayed pepper spray in her face as they fought.
+Then she escaped, running out of the apartment naked and screaming, and a neighbor helped her.
+DNA matching Wiebrand was recovered from a sexual assault exam kit.

-The arrest and charges bring a measure of relief to the U community, which has been on alert over the attacks.
-Most of the attacks took place in the Marcy Holmes neighborhood near the University of Minnesota, Minneapolis police said Sunday.
-Some of the victims were University students, including Brooke Morath who was featured in the Star Tribune’s “Denied Justice” series.
+The arrest and charges bring some relief to the U community, which has been on alert over the attacks.
+Some of the victims were University students, police said Sunday.

+One, Brooke Morath, was featured in the Star Tribune’s 2018 “Denied Justice” series.
+Police have not publicly confirmed they suspect Wiebrand attacked Morath in 2015, but Morath told the Star Tribune that detectives called her Friday and informed her they had arrested him in her case and linked him through preliminary DNA testing.

 “We’re both relieved and have a lot of gratitude toward law enforcement for not giving up on the reports,” said Katie Eichele, director of the Aurora Center for Advocacy and Education at the U.